-Our Pupil Premium money has been used to provide a range of additional support for our children and these interventions have had a significant impact on children’s attainment.
+Our Pupil Premium money has been used to provide a range of additional support for our children and these interventions have had a significant impact on children’s attainment and progress.

-We are delighted with our KS2 SATs results which show that the school has maintained its outstanding standards.
-The results reflect the hard work of all staff, excellent partnership working with parents and a determination to ensure EVERY child succeeds.
+Historically our standards of attainment have been high across the school which shows that the school has maintained its high expectations and standards.
+This reflect the hard work of all staff, excellent partnership working with parents and a determination to ensure EVERY child succeeds.

 Our key objective in using the Pupil Premium Grant is to narrow the gap between pupil groups.
 As a school we have a very good track record of ensuring that children make good progress, but historically levels of attainment can be lower for some children who are eligible for Free School Meals(FSM) – this is a national trend.

 Through targeted interventions we are working to eliminate barriers to learning and progress.
-Many children start school in Nursery and Reception with low attainment and our aim is to ensure that they make accelerated progress in order to reach expectations which are appropriate for their age as they move through the school.
+Many children start school in Nursery and Reception with below age related expectations and our aim is to ensure that they make accelerated progress in order to reach expectations which are appropriate for their age as they move through the school.